-This relatively new mineral was discovered in Namibia in 1962 by Sid Pieters.
+Pietersite is a relatively new mineral that was discovered in Namibia in 1962 by Sid Pieters.

 Formed from layers of sand or silt cemented together by quartz, pietersite is a chalcedony with embedded fibres of other minerals.
-Fine grade stone can exhibit slight chatoyance which is an optical phenomenon seen in certain minerals.
+Fine grade stone can exhibit slight chatoyance.
+This optical phenomenon can be seen in certain minerals.

 In tigers eye chatoyance occurs in bands whilst in pietersite it tends to be more random or chaotic.

-Pietersite has been described as a mix of hawks eye which a blue variety of the mineral tigers eye and brown tigers eye.
+Pietersite has been described as a mix of hawks eye which a blue variety of tigers eye and brown tigers eye.
 Despite sharing many similarities it formed under very different geological conditions.

-The main source of mining is close to the small town of Kuruman in Namibia which lies close to the border with South Africa.
-Tigers eye, manganese and ores of iron are also mined here.
+The main source for mining pietersite is close to the small town of Kuruman in Namibia not far from the border with South Africa.
+Tigers eye, manganese and ores of iron are also mined there.
 The town has the richest deposits of crocidolite in the world.
 The mineral crocidolite is also known as blue asbestos.